 Make a list of your potential and pending lawsuits, if any

 If you have potential claims make sure to include them all in your bankruptcy paperwork.
 Even small money claims to former boss or friend must be listed.
 The trustee that the courts will appoint needs to know these potential claims.

-- Make sure you qualify for bankruptcy.
 Some people decide to file for bankruptcy despite the fact that they do not meet all the requirements.
 Sometimes they leave some assets and income sources just to qualify.
-Doing so can either result to the dismissal of the application and worst, you will be barred from filing for bankruptcy at the time that you already needed to file it so badly.
+Not doing due diligence when you prepare for bankruptcy can either result in the dismissal of the application and worst, you will be barred from filing for bankruptcy at the time that you already needed to file it so badly.

 There are many options for those who have to deal with multiple debts, such as debt consolidation, debt management and short-term loans to help you get back on track.
 NSW Mortgage Corp offers many loan products for people with bad credit and those who are contemplating bankruptcy.